Two Days in Bagan, Myanmar

 From the ninth to the thirteenth century, Bagan was the capital city of the Pangan Kingdom, and more than ten thousand Buddhist temples, monasteries, and pagodas were constructed on the plains in and near Old Bagan.

-To this day 2,200 still remain and on a January day, we found ourselves on a minibus on our way to see at least some of them and to explore Old Bagan.
+To this day, 2,200 remain, and on a January day, we found ourselves on a minibus on our way to see at least some of them and to explore Old Bagan.

 Bus From Mandalay to Bagan

-Our bus ride from Mandalay to Bagan was about five hours long on a small commuter minibus.
-At one point the bus was full and ad-hoc seats were made to sit in the center aisle.
+Our five-hour bus ride from Mandalay to Bagan was on a small commuter minibus.
+At one point, the bus was full, and ad-hoc seats were made in the center aisle.

 Sunrise, a hot air balloon, temples and pagodas on the horizon in Bagan, Myanmar

-The roads in Myanmar are bumpy but there is constantly something happening along the way with people getting off and on the bus and vendors approaching the bus with goods and snacks for sale.
+The roads in Myanmar are bumpy, but something is constantly happening along the way, with people getting off and on the bus and vendors approaching the bus with goods and snacks for sale.

-I would have to say, we were positively surprised.
-The bus stopped for a lunch break and a reasonable amount of time was given to hit a bathroom or to stretch your legs.
+I would have to say we were positively surprised.
+The bus stopped for a lunch break, and a reasonable amount of time was given to use the bathroom or stretch our legs.

 Passengers onboard the OK Express Mini Bus from Mandalay to Bagan in Myanmar